Viogner! Pronounced: vee-on-nee-yay, slurring together the nee-yay bit

 If I am going to be fancy it is nice to drink this wine out of the right glass.
 The same type of glass that you would drink Chardonnay from is the right glass.
 It is kind of narrow but not narrow like a champagne flute.
 You should fill it only to the widest part of the glass because then you can swirl it around.
 Serve it nice and cold and try not to heat it up with your hands.

 In the following video this wine expert talks a bit about Viognier.
 He says that it has to be enjoyed with food.
 I disagree.
-It is pretty good with creamy food and if your food is spicy and creamy at the same time a Viognier with a bit of sweetness will do the trick.
+It is pretty great with creamy food and if your food is spicy and creamy at the same time a Viognier with a bit of sweetness will do the trick.
 Me, I like to pair it with a light rain, a little sun and a feeling of relief that this Canadian winter is over.

 Here is a lovely offering out of France.
 You can cruise your local wine merchant and look for this gem.
 It has been described as toasty with a peaches and cream taste.
 Harbinger of summer for sure.
 You can not drink this when it is snowing. (also, it isn’t expensive.)
 About $17 in Canadian wine shops.
 The next wine that I am introducing to you is from Chili and is less expensive but this one will give you a better experience.